BIRUTE MARCINKEVICIUTE – MAR

 In 2018, she founded the SOLO TEATRAS (SOLO THEATRE) in Vilnius, Lithuania, and began her work as an Artistic Director.

 Among other creative fields, literature has also played an essential role: Birute Mar has published 9 books (poetry, essays, prose for children).
 She creates dramaturgy for brand new performances, writes plays, librettos for operas, publications in the Lithuanian cultural press on the topics of theatre, dance, cinema, and travel essays.
-Her poems have been translated and published in Russian, Polish, German, English, Latvian, Icelandic, Estonian, Swedish languages.
+Her poems have been translated and published in Russian, Polish, German, English, Latvian, Icelandic, Estonian, Swedish, Persian languages.
 Birute participated in international poetry events and festivals in Latvia, Poland, Germany, Switzerland, Iceland, USA, Ireland, Estonia, Sweden.

 Member of the Lithuanian Writers Union (since 2000), member of the Lithuanian Contemporary Dance Association, member of the Lithuanian Theatre Directors Association and Lithuanian Actors Guild.
 She is recognised as a professional artist by the Lithuanian Ministry of Culture.